dottxt-ai/outlines/docs/cookbook/prompting-techniques/skeleton-of-thought.md

 # Skeleton-of-Thought

-Skeleton-of-Thought is a prompting technique that breaks down complex reasoning tasks into a high-level outline or "skeleton" of key steps, before filling in the details.
+[Skeleton-of-Thought](http://arxiv.org/abs/2307.15337) is a prompting technique that breaks down complex reasoning tasks into a high-level outline or "skeleton" of key steps, before filling in the details.
 It involves first generating a basic structure or framework for approaching the problem, then expanding on each step to arrive at a full solution.
 This technique helps guide the language model's reasoning process in a more structured and organized way, especially for multi-step problems.

-Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## Code Example